Remember that girl from a famous nineties song who’s having the time of her life listening to her vinyl records?

 Well that is probably due the fact that even though CD is still very much a thing, CD sales continued to drop (they fell 12% to $615 million in 2019).
 But vinyl continued its VICTORIOUS RETURN…

 According to RIAA, VINYL SALES was ballooning in 2019– a whopping 19% year-over-year to $504 million, the format’s highest revenues in 32 years and its 14th straight year of growth.

-It is very curious indeed how vinyl has risen from the ashes when everyone expected it to go extinct!
+It is very curious indeed how vinyl record pressing in Los Angeles has risen from the ashes when everyone expected it to go extinct!

 Here at Unified, we are a happy witness to this grand phenomenon.
 Our vinyl orders are increasing every year since we started offering vinyl manufacturing in 2009.